Project dependencies are nothing Schedule dependencies.

 The above equation suggests that start of B is equals to finish of A.

-Project Management Dependencies Example – A Real Scenario
+Project Management Dependencies Example – A Real Life Scenario

-Let’s understand the concept through the same example that I used in Project Assumptions and Project Constraints posts.
+Let’s understand the concept through the same example that I used in both Assumptions and Constraints posts.

 Situation – PM requires an Approval of Design Artifacts from the Customer during the course of the project.
 Project cannot move ahead without this Approval.

-Project Dependency – The Activities of Project Team will start only after Customer’s Activity (Design Approval) is complete.
-The next Activity of Project Team is “Dependent” on Customer’s Activity (Design Approval).
+Project Dependency – The activities of project team can start only after customer’s activity (Design Approval) is complete.
+The subsequent activity of project team is “Dependent” on customer’s activity (Design Approval).

 Difference Between Project Dependencies, Assumptions and Constraints